 Are you joining me for the Eat at Home Challenge!
 I’m thrilled to have SO many of you participating this time around!

-For those who are wondering how the challenge will work, here are the details:
+For those who missed my earlier posts on this challenge, here are the details:

 - I’ll be on Facebook Live every weekday morning this week around 9 a.m. prepping our dinner for that evening.
 If you want to join us live, I’d love to have you do so!